Ike Ugbo double and James Beadle saves give Sheffield Wednesday priceless win over Birmingham City

-Ike Ugbo double gives Sheffield Wednesday priceless win over Birmingham City as fans protest against Chansiri
+Ike Ugbo double gives Sheffield Wednesday priceless win in first 'Cup final' of relegation battle

+Ike Ugbo scored his first two goals for the Owls as they gave their disgruntled fans something to cheer about at Hillsborough.

+Thousands of home supporters brandished posters protesting against owner Dejphon Chansiri before kick-off but they were soon celebrating their first league win since New Year’s Day.

 Thousands of home supporters held up posters protesting against owner Dejphon Chansiri before kick-off but their angst was soon forgotten after Ugbo’s first two goals for the club gave the Owls a first league win since New Year’s Day.